See Me Now

 Because a person is old does not mean that they are a different person to the person that they were.

-The See Me Now initiative seeks to address the imbalance in perceptions of older people by capturing their life experiences, in all of their complexity and richness.
+See Me Now is about celebrating the individuality and uniqueness of older people.
+It seeks to address the imbalance in perceptions of older people by capturing their life experiences, in all of their complexity and richness.

 Global report on ageism.
 Geneva: World Health Organization; 2021.
 Licence: CC BY-NC-SA 3.0 IGO.